Utah Administrative Code

 (c) Requires additional information.

-(8) If an application for re-approval requires additional information, a previously certified program may continue to provide services for 30 days from the date of notification unless notified by the Department of Human Services to cease and desist.
+(8) If an application for re-approval requires additional information, a previously certified program may continue to provide services for 30 days from the date of notification unless notified by the Division to cease and desist.

 (1) When the Division becomes aware that a provider is in violation of this rule the Division shall: